moreonion/impact-stack-docs/docs/source/form-config.rst

 Introduction
 ------------

-Form configuration files are an implementation-independent means of specifying the content of Impact Stack forms; by using JSON syntax to specify parent-child relationships between form components and key-value relationships between data, front- and back-end routines can use the same structure for their own purposes, e.g. to generate corresponding HTML or to validate form submissions.
+Form configuration files are an implementation-independent means of specifying the content and behavior of Impact Stack forms; by using JSON syntax to specify parent-child relationships between form components and key-value relationships between data, front- and back-end routines can use the same structure for their own purposes, e.g. to generate corresponding HTML or to validate form submissions.

 Structure